Japan's Nissay to launch new India-focused funds

 The announcement comes as India's Prime Minister Narendra Modi is in the middle of a visit to Japan to strengthen security and business ties among the two countries.

-Japanese institutional investments into India have surged by $1 billion (0.60 billion pound) to $4.93 billion in the year to August, according to Thomson Reuters Lipper data, just as Indian shares have scored a string of record highs on the back of optimism that Modi will help revive economic growth.
+Japanese institutional investments into India have surged by $1 billion to $4.93 billion in the year to August, according to Thomson Reuters Lipper data, just as Indian shares have scored a string of record highs on the back of optimsm that Modi will help revive economic growth.

 Nippon Life Insurance owns a 26 percent stake in Reliance Capital's fund management business and life insurance businesses in India.